 To achieve true intimacy, we must be fearless about being honest.
 Your spouse should have the gift of an open window into your soul.
 Through honesty, we are saying, “I trust you enough to open myself up to you.”
 There are probably few people in this life that you can feel free enough to be that open with.

 When we can give one another the gift of honesty, we invite intimacy in our marriages.
 Begin by being (tactfully!) truthful with your spouse.
 If he or she asks you what’s wrong, give a true response.
 Understand that dishonesty is usually borne out of selfishness.
 You may justify it to yourself by saying, “I’m trying to protect him or her from the truth” when it’s more likely that you’re trying to protect yourself from the consequences.
-At the end of the day, through dishonesty, you are protecting no one and instead are welcoming a threat to intimacy into your marriage.
+At the end of the day, dishonesty becomes one of the greatest threats to intimacy in your marriage.

 Threat #2: You Refuse to Explore